open-telemetry/opentelemetry-specification/specification/trace/api.md

 - An API to record a single `Event` where the `Event` properties are passed as arguments.
 This MAY be called `AddEvent`.
+  This API takes the name of the event, optional `Attributes` and an optional `Timestamp` which can be used to specify the time at which the event occurred.
+  If no custom timestamp is provided by the user, the implementation automatically sets the time at which this API is called on the event.
 - An API to record a single `Event` whose attributes or attribute values are lazily constructed, with the intention of avoiding unnecessary work if an event is unused.
 If the language supports overloads then this SHOULD be called